asseco-pst/watch-your-language/async.md

 3. We call `"//qux.com"` and then we wait and wait and wait and wait...
 This can even never end

 Since they are synchronous, other tasks cannot enter into the stack because it isn't empty.
-And remeber **"a new task can only get into the stack when the stack is empty"**.
+And remember **"a new task can only get into the stack when the stack is empty"**.

 And why is this a problem?